 - Speaking at conferences, events and in schools about cleft and CLAPA’s activities

 - Our RCs also work with CLAPA nationally on training and events, as well as contributing to policy and strategy.

 Is this project meetings its goals?
 Are we achieving what we set out to achieve?
-Read the independent reports by the Centre for Appearance Research (CAR), based at the University of the West of England in Bristol, to find out.
+Read the reports by our independent evaluators to find out.

 Find Your Regional Coordinator